Uniswap/org-v1/src/pages/docs/v2/02-core-concepts/04-oracles.md

 # Introduction

 A price oracle is any tool used to view price information about a given asset.
-When you look at stock prices on your phone, you are using your phone as a price oracle.
+When you look at an asset's price on your phone, you are using your phone as a price oracle.
 Similarly, the app on your phone relies on devices to retrieve price information - likely several, which are aggregated and then displayed to you, the end-user.
 These are price oracles as well.

 When building smart contracts that integrate with DeFi protocols, developers will inevitably run into the price oracle problem.
 What is the best way to retrieve the price of a given asset on-chain?